-During operations, the Site will be progressively rehabilitated to create a final landform that is safe, stable and sympathetic to the existing landform to allow the speedy re-introduction of productive grazing and nature conservation land uses.
+During operations, areas of disturbance will be progressively rehabilitated to create a final landform that is safe, stable and sympathetic to the existing landform and allow the speedy re-introduction of productive grazing and nature conservation land uses.

 The Rocky Hill Coal Project is an investment in our state’s and community’s future prosperity.

 For more information, including Project information sheets, please click here.